dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican.rst

 unidecode
     for ASCII transliterations of Unicode text

-Check that worked by running ``pelican ----version`` -- currently this should print out ``3.2.0``, then run ``pip freeze`` -- which prints out a list of the python modules installed in your current virtual environment.
+Check that worked by running ``pelican ----version`` - currently this should print out ``3.2.0`` - then run ``pip freeze`` - which prints out a list of the python modules installed in your current virtualenv.

 I also suggest you install some extra python modules to support bonus functionality provided by some Pelican plugins that we'll be using later: